 The LNA has besieged Derna for 17 months.
 All entrances and exits by land to the city were closed in August.
 Over the past two years, fighter jets have carried out airstrikes on Derna.

-In June, the LNA spokesperson told LANA news that former Egyptian military officer Hesham al-Ashmawy, who has headed the militant organization Al-Mourabitoun since 2015, was found to be in Derna, where he was conducting military operations alongside other militant organizations and jihadi commander Mohamed Sorour.
+In June, the LNA spokesperson told LANA news that former Egyptian military officer Hesham al-Ashmawy, who has headed the militant organization Al-Mourabitoun since 2015, was found to be in Derna, where he was conducting military operations alongside other militant organizations and militant commander Omar Rifai Sorour.
 According to the spokesperson, Sorour was in charge of recruiting and training foreigner recruits inside the militant organizations.

 Egypt’s Armed Forces announced on May 26 that it had conducted airstrikes targeting training camps affiliated with militant organizations in Libya, in response to an attack on a bus carrying Coptic Christians in Minya that left 28 people dead.
 The Egyptian Air Force also conducted airstrikes in Jufrah, where LNA strongman and Egyptian ally Khalifa Haftar was carrying out a military campaign at the time.